wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

     *   (b) in purported compliance with the notice, supply information, or supply a document, knowing it to be false or misleading.

-    (2) Every person who breaches subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $10,000 in the case of an individual, or $50,000 in the case of a body corporate.
+    (2) Every person who breaches subsection (1) commits an offence and is liable on conviction to a fine not exceeding $10,000 in the case of an individual, or $50,000 in the case of a body corporate.

-    Section 147F: inserted, on 1 April 2010, by [section 13][512] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 147F: inserted, on 1 April 2010, by [section 13][513] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 147F(2): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Consideration of complaint by Board

-*   Heading: inserted, on 1 April 2010, by [section 13][512] of the Electricity Amendment Act 2006 (2006 No 70).
+*   Heading: inserted, on 1 April 2010, by [section 13][513] of the Electricity Amendment Act 2006 (2006 No 70).

 ##### 147G Board must hold hearing if investigator reports that complaint should be considered by Board